Important Information

 Row Assignments

-Except for the assigned AA rows, all rider numbers will be drawn.
-For riders wishing to ride together, one rider will draw for all riders.
+Except for the assigned AA rows, rows will either be determined from pre-entry selection or may be randomly drawn at the discretion of the club.
+For racers wishing to ride together, one racer will draw for all racers.
 If the row is not empty, the closest empty row will be assigned.
-Only the assigned AA rider’s slot and one additional rider slot will be reserved.
+Only the assigned AA racer’s slot and one additional racer slot will be reserved.
 It may be released if not claimed by Wednesday prior to the event. *Not applicable to national events that are co-sanctioned.

 Sportsman riders will be mixed in with other rows.
 (Take them under your wing and teach them the ropes.)